 I've also seen bakers use quins, which are a softer type of sprinkle that is flat, and shaped like round paper confetti, stars, hearts, or other fun shapes.
 The word quins is a reference to sequins because the round confetti sprinkles look like sequins.

 Make sure to use sprinkles with a pronounced colour.
 Pastel colours won't show up well once mixed into the dough and won't be as visible.

 Do not use dragées or sugar pearls, which are very hard and crunchy, too hard for this type of application.
 The texture would be unpleasant.

 I haven't tried sanding sugar, but I don't think it would be as effective either.

-- Preheat the oven to 350ºF.
-Line large baking sheets with parchment.
+- Preheat the oven to 350ºF (175 °C).
+Line large half sheet pans with parchment paper.

 - In a medium bowl, whisk together the flour, sprinkles, salt, and baking soda.
 Set aside.

 - In the bowl of an electric mixer fitted with the paddle attachment, cream together the butter, 150 grams (¾ cup) of granulated sugar and the brown sugar until it is light and fluffy (takes at least 3 minutes).
 Scrape down the sides of the bowl and mix again.

 - Add the egg and vanilla, and beat them in until the mixture is smooth and light.